 Role: The Science Council consists of members from various scientific disciplines whose main role is to assess the scientific merit of applications for access to ICHEC's computing services.
 See below for the full list of members, as well as detailed information about the Science Council's roles and review guidelines.
 ICHEC's Science Council is a voluntary, pro-bono council.

 Meets: By video conference as required.
 In person, at least yearly.

 Role: Established in 2007, the ICHEC Users' Council is an independent body, supported by ICHEC, responsible for providing formal feedback on the National HPC Service to the ICHEC executive committee.
 The views of the Users Council represent the views of the entire user community of ICHEC resources; feedback is restricted to operational matters, e.g., users support, scheduling policies, software provision etc.

 Reports to: ICHEC Governance Board

-Role: The aim of which is to provide oversight and advice on decisions and policies, and to raise
+Role: The aim of the EDI Committee is to provide oversight and advice on decisions and policies, and to raise

 awareness and champion EDI at ICHEC.
-This will be aligned with the EDI objectives of NUI
+This activity is aligned with the EDI objectives of NUI

 Chair: Dr Orna Fennelly